Lunar-Dawn/FlagWaverBotReborn/README.md

 These can be combined in one comment to wave links in it and its parent.

-On any other subreddit you will need to ping the bot for it to respond.
+~~On any other subreddit you will need to ping the bot for it to respond.
-`!wave` and/or `!wavethis` is still needed, and the bot cannot see mentions in text posts or comments with more than four mentions.
+`!wave` and/or `!wavethis` is still needed, and the bot cannot see mentions in text posts or comments with more than four mentions.~~ \
+**This feature currently does not work properly and is not enabled on the running bot, nor should it be enabled if you want to run an instance of it**

 ### What can the bot process?